 - asking the help of your course coordination;

 - doing a research by yourself in the internet

-In any of the above situations you should work on your CV and on a motivation letter in English (or any other language needed) to be sent to the institution that you will end up chosing.
+In any of the above situations, you should work on your CV and on a motivation letter in English (or any other language needed) to be sent to the institution that you will end up choosing.

 If you decide to drop the traineeship, you need to communicate your decision immediately to the GMCI and before the mobility program starts.
 If the mobility program has already started and your reasons are personal, you must return any grant money that you have received up to that date.